Chamku

 Chamku is a 2008 Indian action thriller film written and directed by Kabeer Kaushik.
-It stars Bobby Deol in the eponymous role.
-It also co-stars Priyanka Chopra and Irrfan Khan.
-Riteish Deshmukh and Danny Denzongpa appear in supporting roles.
-The film was released worldwide on 29 August 29 2008.
+It stars Bobby Deol in the eponymous role along with Priyanka Chopra.
+It also stars Irrfan Khan, Riteish Deshmukh and Danny Denzongpa in supporting roles.
+The film was released worldwide on 29 August 2008.

 Plot

-The film tells the story of Chandrama Singh, who was raised by Baba, a Naxal leader based in the southern interiors of Bihar, after his family was brutally murdered.
-He later gets picked up under a covert Governmental program jointly conceived by RAW and Intelligence Bureau to carry out political assassinations.
-He falls in love with Shubhi, a kindergarten teacher, and decides to lead a reformed life but a chanced encounter entangles him in the world of crime once again.
+The film tells the story of Chandrama Singh, who was raised by Baba, a Naxal leader based in the southern interior of Bihar, after his family was brutally murdered.
+He later gets picked up under a covert government program jointly conceived by RAW and the Intelligence Bureau to carry out political assassinations.
+He falls in love with Shubhi, a kindergarten teacher, and decides to lead a reformed life, but a chance encounter entangles him in the world of crime once again.